3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Next change the link configuration as follows:

-1. remove the 2nd link (3-4) so that the HiKey board will boot from the newly installed bootloader in eMMC.
+1. remove the 2nd jumper ("BOOT SEL" [3-4]) so that the HiKey board will boot from the newly installed bootloader in eMMC.
-2. Install the 3rd link (5-6) so that the HiKey board will enter fastboot mode when powered up (if the link is open HiKey will try to boot an OS that is not yet installed).
+2. Install the 3rd jumper ("GPIO3 1" [5-6]) so that the HiKey board will enter fastboot mode when powered up (if the link is open HiKey will try to boot an OS that is not yet installed).

 Now power up the HiKey board again.